You know you need to build your email list. You know you need to put it somewhere. But, where?

 I think ConvertKit has done a great job of closing the gap between tools that are aimed at bloggers… yet having some of the marketing automation tools of the big guys.
 I mean, the visual automation builder in ConvertKit works a lot like the Workflow editor I have inside of Drip.
 Sure, it doesn’t have as many bells and whistles, but it has plenty and I was really surprised with how much power ConvertKit really has.

 ConvertKit is also very competitive when it comes to price.
-Let's take a decent size list of 10,000 people and see what that will cost on the leading marketing automation platforms:
+Let’s take a decent size list of 10,000 people.

 - With Drip, $184/month.